svaksha/Julia.jl/Computer-Graphics.md

 - [SixelGraphics.jl](https://github.com/olofsen/SixelGraphics.jl) :: A module for Julia implementing simple Sixel graphics.
 - [TestImages.jl](https://github.com/timholy/TestImages.jl) :: Loading standard test images into Julia.
 - [TIFF.jl](https://github.com/rephorm/TIFF.jl) :: is the TIFF image file support for Julia.
-- [TikzGraphs.jl](https://github.com/sisl/TikzGraphs.jl) :: Graph layout package using algorithms built into [PGF/TikZ 3.0+](http://www.ctan.org/pkg/pgf).
-- [TikzPictures.jl](https://github.com/sisl/TikzPictures.jl) :: Library interface to PGF/TikZ, that allows one to create PGF/TikZ pictures and images can be saved as PDF, SVG, and TEX.
-If using IJulia, it will output SVG images.
 - [VideoIO.jl](https://github.com/kmsquire/VideoIO.jl) :: A wrapper around libav/ffmpeg libraries, which are the defacto open-source libraries for video IO.
 The library offers an easy way to open video files or a camera and read sequences of images, as either arrays, or optionally as `Image` objects, using the `Images` package, has been developed on Linux, and the installation and functionality has been minimally tested on Macs, but not yet on Windows.

 ##### DOCS